stevenBorisko/CC1101/README.md

 Basic configuration
 ===================

-use **uint8_t CC1100::begin(volatile uint8_t &My_addr)** always as first configuration step.
-For Arduino devices, this function returns the device address, which was already stored in the Arduino EEPROM.
+Use **uint8_t CC1100::begin(volatile uint8_t &My_addr)** always as first configuration step.

 Device address
 --------------

-you should set a unique device address for the transmitter and a unique device address for the receiver.
+You should set a unique device address for the transmitter and a unique device address for the receiver.
 This can be done with **void CC1100::set_myaddr(uint8_t addr)**.

 i.E. -> TX = 0x01 ; RX = 0x03